mmollina/viewpoly/cran-comments.md

-# Re-submission of VIEWpoly (08-10-2022)
+# Re-submission of VIEWpoly (03-28-2024)

 ## Maintainer comments

 Dear CRAN Team,

 This is a re-submission of VIEWpoly package.
-In this version (0.3.1):
+In this version (0.4.1):

-* Support for diaQTL multi-population evaluation
-* User-defined parents names in effects graphics
-* Download of plots with RData format
-* Docker image available
-* Allow to exclude haplotypes from haplotypes probability view in VIEWqtl module
-* Bug fixed to upload genome through genome link
-* Bug fixed to upload viewpoly object
-* Avoid errors if user has not internet connection
-* Inform number and ID of individuals selected by haplotypes
-* README updated to include new vignette for server version (available at brach publishing_data)
+* Add HIDECAN module for gene expression analysis graphics
+* Add OneMap results as possible input files
+* Add option to change port for JBrowseR interface display

 Thank you for reviewing our re-submission!